 7.)
 Oxford

 There’s a lot of friendly rivalry between Oxford and Cambridge as places to visit (and study).
 Some say Cambridge is the best… others say it’s Oxford.
 I’m gonna leave the final decision to you.
+Now, Oxford itself is easily one of the best places to visit in England, especially if you’re based in London or on a longer road trip or a day trip from London.
+It’s got heaps of places to see in the city and is the perfect city break to explore the long history of the area.

-Finally, book a tour, with an actual alumni guide to take you all around the best spots in Oxford.
+Finally, book a tour with an actual alumni guide to take you all around the best spots in Oxford.
 It’s a great way to explore the city and is so interesting.

 8.)
 Norwich

-It took me far too long to make our first trip to Norwich (England’s first-ever medieval city) and I’m ashamed to say that my very first visit was this year. well, better late than never, eh?
+It took me far too long to make our first trip to Norwich (England’s first-ever medieval city), and I’m ashamed to say that my very first visit was this year.
+Well, better late than never, eh?

-Whilst you’re here, make sure to explore the incredible cathedral, see the historic cobbled streets and wander to the central market that’s been held permanently in the town for over 1,000 years (when it was a Saxon market).
+Perched about 2 hours north of London by train, it’s one of the best places to visit in England and a spot that I know you’ll love.
+Especially for the long history of the city.
+Whilst you’re in Norwich, make sure to explore the incredible cathedral, see the historic cobbled streets and wander to the central market that’s been held permanently in the town for over 1,000 years (when it was a Saxon market).
+Yeah, you read that right… an actual millennium!

-Read more: Best things to do in Norwich
+Read more: Ultimate city guide to Norwich

 9.)
 Stonehenge